albertosaito/algorithms-and-stuff-JS/README.md

 - Rotate a string with substring function
 - Check if a string is a rotated version of another.
 This algorithm works by concating string A twice and checking if string B is a substring of the concatenated string.

+## Compress Strings
+- Compress a String by counting how many identical chars are sequential.
+Returns that new compressed string only if the length of that result is shorter than the original
+-- aaaabbbc = 4a3b1c
+-- abcd = abcd (not 1a1b1c becasue it is longer)